uts58/chat-application/README.md

-## Messenger App using Laravel, Laravel-echo, Laravel Echo and Vue.JS
+## Messenger App using Laravel, Laravel Websockets, Laravel Echo and Vue.JS

 ## get it up and running.